This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Return to daily activities: You may be able to return to most of your normal activities the day after your procedure.
 You may need to avoid activities, such as jogging or lifting heavy objects, until your wound has healed.
 Ask for more information about the activities you should avoid.

-- Do breast self-exams: Your primary healthcare provider or breast specialist may suggest you do a breast self-exam (BSE) each month to check for changes in your breast tissue.
-Ask your primary healthcare provider or breast specialist for more information and how to do BSE.
+- Do breast self-exams: Your healthcare provider or breast specialist may suggest you do a breast self-exam (BSE) each month to check for changes in your breast tissue.
+Ask your healthcare provider or breast specialist for more information and how to do BSE.

 - Do not smoke: If you smoke, it is never too late to quit.
 Smoking can affect how well your wound will heal.
 Ask for information if you need help quitting.